-We have the right to obtain further information from a you or your office upon request when a submitted claim has errors or when the health plan or we have reasonable grounds for suspecting possible fraud, misrepresentation or unfair billing practices
+We have the right to obtain further information from you and your office upon request when a submitted claim has errors or when we or the health plan reasonable grounds for suspecting possible fraud, misrepresentation or unfair billing practices.

 Unclean claims are processed in accordance with applicable laws and regulations.